LandonPatmore/yahoo-fantasy-bot/README.md

 >* ADD/DROP
 >* TRADE
 >* COMMISH CHANGES

+## What it can do:

+- You can customize all alerts and send them whenever and however many times you want!

 ## Follow these steps EXACTLY!
 1. Click the `Deploy to Heroku` button at the top.
 It will auto-deploy the application to Heroku.